laboo/hpdr/docs/source/why.rst

 You want to reuse your work.
 ****************************

-When you write a complex date range by hand, it takes a while to get right, and you're still not sure it is.
+When you write a complex date range by hand, it takes a while to get it right, and you're still not sure it is.
 A few months later, when you need to rerun your query over a new date range, you're going to have to redo all that work.

 You want to save time and money.
 ********************************

 Opting for an overly inclusive date range because it's easier to write is a waste of computing cycles and your time.
-As our data gets bigger and bigger, processing a few extra hours or days worth gets more and more expensive.
+As big data gets bigger, processing a few extra hours or days worth gets more and more expensive.

 You're nice.
 ************

 When you process more data than you need to, you're stealing resources from other people running their own jobs in the shared grid.